Frequently Asked Questions

 Please also bring a list of all medications that you may be taking along with the exact dosages.

 We are required by law to maintain all patient records for a specific number of years after your last visit to our clinic.
 You are also entitled to copies of, or access to your own personal records at any time.
-We would be happy to print copies of any information related to your treatment, including x rays, photos, or treatment notes for you.
-We can also forward most of these items via email.

 If you have broken a tooth and it is causing pain, you should call us so that we can see you as soon as possible to relieve your symptoms.
 The goal is always to relieve pain first.